StephenGregory/TaskerJavaScriptHelpers/README.md

 - `issueno` - the issue number
 - `days` - the number of days until the issue
 - `date` - the date that the issue with be available (in GMT-0500 time zone)

+Do with that information what you will!
+For example, [you can use AutoNotification](http://imgur.com/a/ZPTwv#0) to notify you when there's a new issue coming out.